Newton-Raphson HANK

 The main drawback to the SSJ approach is that using the methodology requires a pretty intense amount of white-board work before implementing a model in code.
 In particular, it requires reducing the dimensionality of the model by re-writing the model in the minimum number of variables, matching model “inputs” to model “outputs” by designing a directed acyclical graph (DAG) representation of the model, possibly producing another DAG for the model dynamics—this is a lot of work!

-This isn’t too terrible if you’re working with a single model for an academic paper.
+Which isn’t too terrible if you’re working with a single model for an academic paper.
 But in my capacity as the primary model builder and code developer for the Institute of Macroeconomic and Policy Analysis, I am often working with a whole host of different models and model variants, many of which end up having completely different DAG and minimal-variable representations.
 And IMPA’s work is still evolving—I expect that we’ll have many more variants in the future.
-Having a flexible solution procedure that is model independent is therefore imperative.
+I really needed a flexible solution procedure that is model independent and allows for rapid iteration.

 Boehl’s method finds the perfect-foresight solution to a HANK model using the Newton-Raphson method in the sequence space.
 Most usefully, all we need for this solution procedure is the set of aggregate equilibrium conditions of the model.
 Thus, it side-steps the whole business of specifying the DAG, reducing the model dimensionality etc.